AkshitLakhera/InterviewGenius-AI/README.md

    ```
    - Create a copy of .env.example and name the file .env
    - Set up Postgres DATABASE_URL in .env file.
 You can get a free PostgreSQL connection string from Aiven.io.
-   -Set up Prisma connection pool DATABASE_URL in wrangler.toml file.
-You can get this for free from Prisma.
-   -Set up JWT Secret JWT_SECRET in wrangler.toml file.
-This can be any value.

    ```

 3. **Install Dependencies**: